The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/7-connecting-to-postgres.md

   return rows[0] || null;
 };
 ```

 </details>

 **<details><summary>Q: What is the difference between `rows[0]` and `rows`?
 When do you use each?</summary>**

 - `rows` — the full array of matching rows.
-Use when you expect multiple results (e.g., `getAllUsers` — returns every user).
+Use when you expect multiple results (e.g., `getAllUsers`).
 - `rows[0]` — the first row only.
 Use when you expect exactly one result (e.g., `getUserById`, `createUser`, `updateUser`).

 If you use `rows[0]` and no row exists, you get `undefined`.
 That's why functions like `getUserById` and `updateUser` return `rows[0] || null` — to make the "not found" case explicit.